NeoBuddy

 The orientation content has been reorganised into formal domains to support clarity, retrieval, and implementation.
 The digital resource directory remains available below for direct access to key links.

-Internship marks two years of significant growth, transition, and reward.
-The shift from medical school to registered doctor can feel exciting and overwhelming, and this resource is designed to support you through your month in neonatology.
+Welcome to MGN.
+Internship marks two years of significant growth, transitions, and rewards.
+The shift from medical school to registered doctor, while exciting, can feel overwhelming.

-For registrars, medical officers, fellows, students, and other rotating staff, this orientation also provides a shared overview of the unit's governance, communication channels, clinical expectations, and digital resources.
+For registrars, medical officers, fellows, students, and other rotating staff, this digital ecosystem provides a consolidated overview of the unit's governance structures, communication processes, clinical expectations, and digital platforms that support safe and effective practice within the neonatal unit.

 We are committed to welcoming all new staff as integral members of the team.
 Adhering to MGN governance principles, including appropriate communication channels, infection prevention and control, and clinical protocols, provides structure and protects you as a junior doctor while supporting safe neonatal care.

-Our goal is to help you meet your clinical objectives in a supportive environment while building capable, resilient professionals who are passionate about their work.
+Our goal is to help all staff meet their clinical objectives in a supportive environment while building capable, resilient professionals who are passionate about their work.
 Meeting your training needs is our responsibility, so please reach out with questions.
 With time and practice, you will find your footing.

 Wi-Fi is coordinated for all new staff as all orientation and governance resources are digital.
 Staff should use a UCT email address to access Eduroam on personal devices, which MGN facilitates.